Geographic Distribution and Habitat

 Behavior and Lifestyle

-Black-capped capuchins are predominantly arboreal (spending most their time in trees), moving quadrupedally (on all four limbs) by leaping and climbing through the trees.
-They sometimes descend to the ground for play or to cross areas of scarce vegetation; they are able to walk upright (bipedally) for short distances.
-A prehensile tail aides in seizing and grasping, but it only supports the full body weight of juvenile (and lighter-weight) monkeys, who are able to hang fully suspended from a tree branch by their tail.
+Black-capped capuchins are predominantly arboreal, moving quadrupedally by leaping and climbing through the trees.
+They sometimes descend to the ground for play or to cross areas of scarce vegetation; they are able to walk upright bipedally for short distances.
+A prehensile tail aids in seizing and grasping, but it only supports the full body weight of juvenile (and lighter-weight) monkeys, who are able to hang fully suspended from a tree branch by their tail.
 Adult (and heavier) monkeys may also use their tail to hang from a branch but need the help of another limb to keep from falling.
-Compared to other New World monkeys, the tail of the black-capped capuchin is less flexible and completely covered by fur.
+Compared to other Latin American monkeys, the tail of the black-capped capuchin is less flexible and completely covered by fur.
 Black-capped capuchins are the only species of capuchin monkey who, while moving through habitat, carry their tails in a tight coil.

 A diurnal species (active during daylight hours), the monkeys spend most of their day, except for a midday nap, foraging and eating.
 Overnight, they sleep in the trees, tucked between branches.